cltl/SPT_annotation/readme.md

 We run the task using the Lingoturk framework (https://github.com/FlorianPusse/Lingoturk) and distribute it via the platform Prolific (https://www.prolific.co/).

+You can try out the task using [a small demo set](crowdannotation.cltl.nl/renderProlific?expId=367&partId=367&redirectUrl=)

 ## Code

 (1) Create all questions of a run of your experiment.
 Each question will receive a unique identifier.
 Do not change them anymore.